Cataract Surgery in Canberra

 1. Phacoemulsification

-The most common kind of cataract surgery is called phacoemulsification, which involves carefully directing ultrasonic waves to break up the cloudy lens (cataract) into smaller pieces.
+The most common kind is called phacoemulsification, which involves carefully directing ultrasonic waves to break up the cloudy lens (cataract) into smaller pieces.

 The ultrasound is delivered to the eye through a special hand-piece which fits into a self-sealing wound less than 2.5 millimetres wide.
 The ophthalmologist carefully removes the lens pieces with gentle vacuum.